elvirk/azure-gov-poc/qna-luis-sample/README.md

 ![](https://raw.githubusercontent.com/jimstrang/azure-gov-poc/master/qna-luis-sample/images/sample-bot.png)

 - This is where any custom code changes will be made to make the bot differ from the demo bot supplied by Azure
-5. Replace the code inside of the ```BasicBot.cs``` in Visual Studio with the code inside of ```BasicBot.cs``` included is this GitHub repository to continue the demo
+5. Replace the code inside of the ```BasicBot.cs``` in Visual Studio with the code inside of [```BasicBot.cs```](https://raw.githubusercontent.com/jimstrang/azure-gov-poc/master/qna-luis-sample/BasicBot.cs) included is this GitHub repository to continue the demo
-- Please note that this is very basic and only supports 1-level questions and answers
+- Please note that this code is very basic and only supports 1-level questions and answers
 - Custom development will be required to enhance this solution further
 6. Publish the new application to the Web App Azure created previously